This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Carry an identity card

 Give each child the laminated ID card/lanyard to carry daily.
 If you are staying in an Airbnb or private accommodation, add the address and telephone number of the host.
 We never travel without them.

 Carry a business card from your accommodation.

 If you are staying at a hotel or hostel, give each family member a business card from the hotel/hostel with the name, address and phone number of the accommodation in the local dialect.
 Add to the ID lanyard.
-Attach one to a stroller, car seat etc. If the reception desk does not have cards, ask the manager/owner to write one out for you.
+Attach one to a stroller or car seat and slip one into your passport holder and money belt.
+If the reception desk does not have cards, ask the manager/owner to write one out for you.

 Set a meeting point.

 In crowded shops, malls, airports, train stations and so on where you may be for several hours, designate a meeting point as soon as you arrive, in case you get separated.
 And make sure all the adults know it too!